replicatedhq/replicated-field-labs/instruqt/airgap-embedded/09-troubleshooting-admin-console/assignment.md

 ---

-If your application is at least partially installed in the customer enviornmnet, they can use the support bundle you defined to troubelshoot application failures.
+If your application is at least partially installed in the customer environment, they can use the support bundle you defined to troubleshoot application failures.
 But what happens if it fails before that?